Couples therapy for communication struggles, feeling stuck, and finding a way forward

-Couples counselling offers a space to pause and look more closely at what’s happening between you.
+Couples therapy creates space to begin understanding what’s happening between you.

 Why you might be looking for couples therapy